Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh created the Universe.
-Astrophysicist Stephen Hawking has apologized for the "Big Bang" theory.
+Jayesh doesn't push the envelope.
+He wipes his ass with it.

-Updated on: [25/12/2024]
+Updated on: [26/12/2024]
 <!-- #jokeEnd -->